anima-wg/constrained-6tisch-anima-dtls-join-proxy/draft-vanderstok-anima-constrained-join-proxy.md

 to the EST server (E) in the network assuming appropriate credentials are exchanged out-of-band, e.g. a hash of the Pledge (P)'s raw public key could be provided to the EST server (E).
-However, the Pledge (P) is unaware of the IP address of the EST-server (E) to initiate a DTLS connection and perform authentication with.
+However, the Pledge (P) may be unaware of the IP address of the EST-server (E) to initiate a DTLS connection and perform authentication with.

 A DTLS connection is required between Pledge and EST server.
 To overcome the problems with non-routability of DTLS packets and/ or discovery of the destination address of the EST Server to contact, the Join Proxy is introduced.
-This Join-Proxy functionality is configured into all authenticated devices in the network which may act as the Join Proxy for newly joining nodes.
+This Join Proxy functionality is configured into all authenticated devices in the network which may act as the Join Proxy for newly joining nodes.
 The Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended EST Server.